Penn Foster is the name of the online testing company that the NRF uses to certify people in Customer

 We recommend that as you teach the material, you have students apply their knowledge using role-playing situations as the actual exam is 90% application of materials learned.
 The Screen test is a mixture of factual info and application.

-The school district's Voucher Designee (usually the CTE Supervisor, but could another person) will need to set up a Partner Account for your district, then add the teacher/proctors and school sites for who are teaching Customer Service skills to students and certifying them.
+PARTNER ACCOUNT: Each school district (usually the CTE Supervisor, but could another person) will need to set up a Partner Account so they can purchase voucher licenses, textbooks or other class materials.
+With their Partner Account, they then can add the teacher/proctors and school sites for who are teaching Customer Service skills to students and certifying them.
 The registration process is quick and easy, just CLICK HERE.
 You will need your school district’s Federal Tax ID in order to register, so please make sure you have that on hand.

 One business day after you register your district’s site, you will receive an email with your username and instructions on how to log in.
 Be sure to add your teacher proctor and school site locations.
 If you have any Customer Service Vouchers on the old Rise account, you need to ask Kyle Huie (contact info below) to move to your new account.
 Once they do that, the NRF will add one full year to the expiration date.
 For those teachers who received a MERA Customer Service Grant, we will have Kyle move the total # of vouchers for those in your district who received vouchers to your account.
 We’ll also email you a breakdown of how many were awarded to your teachers.
 Once you add your teachers and school locations, you will click on "Manage Licenses" tile and move the # of vouchers to each school.
 Once at the individual schools, proctors will be able to access the vouchers in your account.